dockstore/dockstore-support/tooltester/README.md

 ```
 3. Check .tooltester/config to see if dockstore-version needs to be changed
 4. Modify the [cwltoolPlaybook](src/main/resources/cwltoolPlaybook.yml) and [toilPlaybook](src/main/resources/toilPlaybook.yml) to have the right apt/pip dependencies if needed (i.e. Check the [dockstore website /onboarding](https://dockstore.org/onboarding) or [GitHub](https://github.com/dockstore/dockstore-ui2/blob/develop/src/app/loginComponents/onboarding/downloadcliclient/downloadcliclient.component.ts#L81) Step 2 Part 3 to see if changes are needed).
+5. Check that the slave has enough disk space